S.H.I.E.L.D. (Strategic Homeland Intervention, Enforcement, and Logistics Division) Director Nick Fury (Samuel L. Jackson

-) arrives at one of his agency's facilities during an evacuation.
+) arrives at S.H.I.E.L.D. headquarters outside of Santa Fe, New Mexico, during an evacuation.
 The Tesseract, an energy source of unknown potential, has activated.
 It opens a portal through space and the exiled Norse god Loki (Tom Hiddleston

 ) steps through.
 Loki takes the Tesseract and also takes control of the minds of several SHIELD personnel, including Dr. Erik Selvig (Stellan Skarsgård

 ), to aid him in his getaway.
-As SHIELD personnel pull out of their base, some pursuing Loki and others merely fleeing, the ground beneath the base collapses and it's destroyed.
+As SHIELD personnel pull out of their base, while it collapses thanks to the Tesseract, some pursuing Loki and others merely fleeing, the ground beneath the base collapses and it's destroyed.

-), Loki's half-brother and the Norse God of thunder, arrives and attempts to free Loki so he can reason with him on his own, but he gets into a fight with Iron Man and Captain America.
+), Loki's half-brother and the Norse God of thunder, arrives and attempts to arrest Loki so Loki can face Asguardian justice for his crimes (which will be more effective than Earth's), but he gets into a fight with Iron Man and Captain America.
 The fight ends in a stalemate.
 Eventually, Loki is taken to the helicarrier and placed in a glass cell designed to hold the Hulk.
 Fury explains that if Loki attempts to escape, even by merely cracking the glass, a shaft will open below him and he'll plummet to Earth and possibly be killed.

 The Avengers, now brought together, argue and deliberate over how to approach Loki and the revelation that SHIELD plans to harness the Tesseract's power to develop weapons, a discovery made by Rogers.
 Fury admits that the events in New Mexico a year before (recounted in Thor